gterzian/understand-vsr/README.md

    - `cargo run --release --  --replica-id "1"`
    - `cargo run --release --  --replica-id "2"`
 3. Watch the peers replicate a log of values, using it to implement a replicated state machine supporting "read" and "increment" operations on a number.

+To simulate a crash, stop a replica and re-start it with the `--recover` flag.